Hagerstown Regional Airport: History

 Beginning on March 24, 2009, Cape Air served Hagerstown Regional with four flights daily on Cessna 402 aircraft to Baltimore-Washington International Airport in Baltimore.
 These flights were subsidized by the Essential Air Service federal program.
 This service ended in 2012 and was replaced on November 5, 2012 with EAS-subsidized service when Sun Air International began offering daily flights to Washington Dulles International Airport in suburban Washington, D.C.

 On June 23, 2011 Hagerstown Regional Airport began service from Direct Air, operated by Dynamic Airways, to Lakeland, Florida, and Myrtle Beach, South Carolina.
 In August 2011, Direct Air decided to temporarily suspend service from Hagerstown, saying that demand for service during the winter was expected to decrease.
 Direct Air stated they would consider returning to the Hagerstown market in the spring of 2012.
 Direct Air was subject to Chapter 7 liquidation on April 12, 2012.

 Hagerstown Regional Airport's eligibility for Essential Air Service was planned to be cut because the airport had fewer than ten enplanements per service day in 2013, in accordance with the FAA Modernization Act of 2012.
 United States Senators Ben Cardin and Barbara A. Mikulski and U.S. Congressman John Delaney advocated for the United States Department of Transportation to approve a waiver, pointing to a significant increase in enplanements in early 2014.
 The Department of Transportation approved the waiver, and Hagerstown Regional Airport retained its eligibility for Essential Air Service.

 In February 2015 Allegiant Air began nonstop jet service twice weekly to St. Petersburg/Clearwater International Airport, which was followed by twice weekly service to Orlando Sanford International Airport.

 By 2015, Hagerstown Aircraft Services, a maintenance, repair, and overhaul facility at the airport, had closed.
 A portion of the former Fairchild plant was put up for auction in 2017.
+After its cancellation due to the owner's bankruptcy, a portion of the plant was sold in August 2019 and the remainder was put up for auction.

 In October 2019, the Department of Transportation again announced the end of Essential Air Service to Hagerstown, pending any successful appeals.
 Southern Airways Express subsequently announced the suspension of ticket sales for their routes from the airport in October 2019.

 Given the location near Camp David, Air Force One has landed at Hagerstown Regional Airport on several occasions, but usually the Boeing C-32 aircraft rather than the Boeing VC-25 aircraft.